 - Pick a preferred direction to rotate as this will determine how you will initiate the maneuver

-- For a barrel roll to the right, you will drop your right knee and cross that knee in front of your left leg to start the roll
+- For a barrel roll to the right, you will drop your right knee and cross that knee in front of your left leg to start the roll.
+For a barrel roll to the left, initiate with the left knee.

 - Allow your hips to follow as your legs begin to rotate, and then finally your upper body will follow last

-- As you roll to your back aim to enter a neutral back-flying body position promptly
+- As you roll to your back aim to enter a neutral Back Fly body position promptly

 - During the rotation, your arms will remain neutral throughout